 We hold a number of fund-raising events throughout the year and meet every couple of months to plan and discuss events.
 We are always open to new members and anyone can join our meetings.

 If you do not wish to join the PTA you can still support us by helping out at our fundraising events.

 If you wish to be involved or find out more, please leave your contact details with the school office.

 If you’re planning on shopping online, please register and shop with Easyfundraising.
 You’ll be helping to raise funds at no extra cost to you – it’s fundraising for free with thousands of retailers are included.
 To sign up to Easyfundraising you can register here.

 At St. John's Church of England Primary School the children participate in a daily act of collective worship.
 Teaching staff and members of the school/church community lead services every day in the school hall.
 These usually follow the pattern:

-Wednesday: Whole school 'Clergy' Service (developing Monday's theme) - Led by Reverend M'Caw or another member of the church team.
+Wednesday: Whole school 'Clergy' Service - Led by Reverend M'Caw or another member of the church team.

 Sustainability at St John's School

 St John's has now elected its new eco-council members who are already full of fantastic ideas!